fredolss/hyperjs/README.md

 var hyperjs = require('hyperjs');

 hyperjs
-.getFactory() //get the factory for the resource .withSelfCallback(function (data:any)  { //set the callback used for gettings the self link
+.builder() //get the builder for the resource .withSelfCallback(function (data:any)  { //set the callback used for gettings the self link
     return data.url;
 }) .withLinkCallback(function(rel:string, data:any)  { //set method used for getting the links